sekiguchi92/SoundSourceSeparation/README.md

 Tools for multi-channel sound source separation and dereverberation.

 ## News
-* Ver2.0 is released.
-The code of FastMNMF1 is refactored and FastMNMF2 and AR-FastMNMF2 are newly added.
-* AR-FastMNMF2 is the extension of FastMNMF2 for joint blind source separation and dereverberation.
-* MNMF and ILRMA are also available.
+* Ver2.1 is released.
+Source separation methods are implemented with Pytorch (numpy and cupy are not necessary)
 * Other methods implemented at ver1.0 such as MNMF-DP and FastMNMF-DP will be added in the future.

 ## Method list